nutjob-laboratories/merk/README.txt

     - All chat windows are contained in a single "parent" window
 -   If you're using Windows, [you can run **MERK** without installing Python](https://github.com/nutjob-laboratories/merk//raw/main/downloads/merk-windows-latest.zip)!
 - Dark mode!
-  - Dark mode can be enabled from the commandline, or from the settings dialog
+  - Dark mode can be enabled from the command-line, or from the settings dialog
   - If dark mode is enabled from the settings dialog, an application restart is required
 - Audio notifications
   - Audio notifications are turned off by default